Zankoku-Okuno/epigrams/README.md

 That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.

+There is epicycle on epicycle on epicycle inside this language [C++].

+-- Scott Meyers

+The only thing that I know of --- that I have personally had some experience with --- that is more complicated than C++ is the US tax code.

+-- Scott Meyers

 -- George Bool

 [W]e now know that neat flowcharts and lots of comments can't salvage bad code, and that all those microseconds and bytes saved don't help when the program doesn't work.